0x2b3bfa0/ext4-imc/README.md

 # ext4-imc
-Bash script to calculate inode modes.
+Bash script to calculate inode modes for the Ext4 filesystem.
+Originally made for [AskUbuntu](https://askubuntu.com/questions/626634/convert-a-file-to-directory/626731)
-Made for this AskUbuntu thread: http://askubuntu.com/questions/626634/convert-a-file-to-directory/626731

 ***
+# Achieving the conversion

-**Creating a test Ext4 filesystem:**
+### Creating a test filesystem

-1. First make a filesystem on a file to avoid corrupting your real filesystem:

-        dd if=/dev/zero of=test_fs bs=10M count=1
+In order to preserve our main filesystem from any possible damage after running this experiment, we're going to create a small filesystem inside a normal file for test purposes.

-   This will create a file called `test_fs` with a size of 10 megabytes.
+1. Create a zero-filled file called `test` with a size of 10 megabytes:

-2. Then we will create a Ext4 filesystem on it:
+        dd if=/dev/zero of=~/test bs=10M count=1

+2. Create an Ext4 filesystem inside the file, as if it were a partition:

-        mkfs.ext4 test_fs
+        mkfs.ext4 ~/test

-***

-**Putting some files on it:**
+### Creating some files and directories

-1. We have a fully functional filesystem.
-Let's mount it:
+Now we hace a fully functional filesystem inside the `test` file, so we're going to create some files and directories inside it.

+1. Mount the newly created filesystem inside `/mnt`:

-        sudo mount test_fs /mnt
+        sudo mount ~/test /mnt

-2. Let's make a folder and a file.
+2. Create a file and a directory:

         sudo mkdir /mnt/folder
-        echo "Foo" | sudo tee /mnt/file
+        echo "contents" | sudo tee /mnt/file

-3. Now test that all goes well:
+3. Check the contents of the filesystem:

         ls -l /mnt